mrs-brubotics/documentation_brubotics/source/Autonomous_Flight_Procedures.rst

 * When the odometry is correct the safety pilot can takeoff the UAV.
       * The same procedure as for manual flight with some differences.
       * After the UAV is ARMED and the props start spinning, toggle the OFFBOARD switch.
 Immediately set the throttle to a value of the hover thrust (e.g. 57%).
 The latter is important when taking back manual control so the UAV does not fall down.
 After a few sconds the thrust will increase and the UAV will takeoff.
+* before closing the session, ctrl+c on the rosbag tab, to close the bagfile.
+If you forget it'll be active and an additionnal step will be required to access those data before plotting them.